alligatormon/alligator/README.md

 - **cluster**: Configures the cluster using the node group
 - **puppeteer**: Configures the HTTP site stats collector using the puppeteer
 - **threaded_loop**: Configures thread pool with activated event loops for particular tasks
+- **grok**: Parse logs in metrics like Elasticsearch’s Grok parser.

 Detailed information about the configuration file structure stored in the [configuration](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md)